All Episodes

 Once they get out of school, they seem to think they have as much or more knowledge as doctors, and that because they're in demand, you know, they think their proverbial crap doesn't stink.

-Well, no, we must we must we we we must say here, Paul, that this is uh anecdotal on your part.
+We must say here, Paul, that this is anecdotal on your part.

-We certainly cannot cast such a wide pall uh over all nurses and the entire nursing profession.
+We certainly cannot cast such a wide paw over all nurses and the entire nursing profession.

-I've met just as many good good ones as I have bad ones, but it just seems disproportionate wise that anywhere, any hospital you go into, the the nurses have this kind you know, they they write it off as being busy.
+I've met just as many good ones as I have bad ones, but it just seems disproportionate-wise that anywhere, any hospital you go into, the nurses have this kind of, you know, they write it off as being busy.

 Well, I'm a nurse too.